 Compressor Type: Your options are ACs with single-stage, two-stage and variable-capacity (aka modulating) compressors.
 The more stages, the more efficient, the more balanced the temperatures and the better dehumidification.
 And the more the unit will cost.

-Indoor comfort and related topics are covered in-depth in the PickHVAC Air Conditioner Reviews, Prices and Buying Guide that will help you make a great choice on a central air conditioner.
+Indoor comfort and related topics are covered in-depth in the PickHVAC Air Conditioner Reviews that will help you make a great choice on a central air conditioner.

 Efficiency: This is partly an issue of compressor type, but you have efficiency options for each type.
 As you can see from the Lennox air conditioner price list, single-stage ACs are available from 13 to 18 SEER.
 Cost goes up with efficiency.